Experienced RV Travelers Use Harvest Hosts

 Colorado Boondocking

-Don’t worry, we’re not sending you off to get stoned.
-This farm is known for its creation of CBD products, the part of hemp that is relaxing and calming, but not psychoactive.
+Don’t worry; we’re not sending you off to get stoned.
+This farm is known for its creation of CBD products, the part of hemp that is relaxing and calming but not psychoactive.
 Learn more about the plant as you unwind near Grand Junction.

-If you’re seeking out a delicious drink during your RV stay, check out Stoneyard Distillery.
 Harvest Host reviews praise the boondocking Colorado spot’s amazing cocktails and friendly staff.
-It’s certainly a must stop if you’re passing through the Rocky Mountains area, or locals searching “boondocking near me”.
+It’s certainly a must-stop if you’re passing through the Rocky Mountains area or if you’re local and searching “boondocking near me.”

 -